Testing ChoiceScript Games Automatically

 If the hit count report tells you that some lines were hit zero times, that suggests that the lines might be “dead” code — code that can’t be reached no matter what choices the player makes.
 However, code with 0 hits doesn’t guarantee that the code is dead — it could just be very difficult to reach.

 If you find code that’s hard to reach, you’ll have to decide for yourself whether that indicates you have a bug.
-For example, in the traditional “Choose Your Own Adventure” books, it was very hard to reach a “good” ending; most endings had a bad outcome (e.g. death).
+For example, in the traditional “choose a path” books, it was very hard to reach a “good” ending; most endings had a bad outcome (e.g. death).
 On the one hand, that might be a good thing, if it encourages players to try again; on the other hand, it might be frustrating to keep reaching bad endings.

 To pick another example, if your choices have “right” and “wrong” answers (e.g. if your game has a lot of puzzles in it), Randomtest may tell you that it’s very unlikely to win your game when playing randomly.
 But that may be ideal; if you can beat the game just by random choices, your puzzles may be too easy!